- Location: West Virginia

 West Virginia offers a defensive driving course for drivers to reduce points on your driving record.
-If you are eligible to attend the course, and you pass it successfully, you can have up to three points reduced from your record.
-The reduction is not given toward future accumulation of points, and you can take a course only once every two years for points reduction.
+If you are eligible to attend the course, and you pass it successfully, you can have up to 3 points reduced from your record.
+The reduction is not given toward future accumulation of points, and you can take a course only once every 12 months for points reduction.

-Problem drivers who accumulate more than 11 points, or who have current violations that will put the point total over 11, are not eligible for the defensive driving course or a point reduction.
+Problem drivers who accumulate more than 14 points are not eligible to use the defensive driving course to remove a suspension.
 To determine your eligibility, call (304) 558-3900.

 You must register for the course in advance by calling one of the following providers: